-- This template is based on a syllabus design that was created by Dr. Dana Johnson (School of Business and Economics).
+- This template is based on a syllabus design that was created by Dr. Dana Johnson.

 As you craft your own syllabus, think carefully about the class culture you wish to create, and how you will first present yourself to your students.
 You are encouraged to review these additional resources: